 The page opposite follows a series of initial sketches illustrating the evolutionary journey of the development concept proposal.
 At the end of this journey, a high level design proposal has been developed which is an illustrative representation of the residential development possible upon the Site.
 This successfully takes into account all of the key existing features appraised and any associated constraints, whilst suitably accommodating the key opportunities listed in Section 5.1.
-The proposal illustrates residential development with a maximum capacity of 200 dwellings and an indicative net developable area of approximately 7.2 hectares (in excess of 17 acres).
-The appropriate density of 28 dwellings per hectare is considered to be achievable.
+The proposal illustrates residential development with a capacity of approximately 240 dwellings and an indicative net developable area of approximately 7 hectares (in excess of 17 acres).
+The resultant density of 34 dwellings per hectare is considered to be achievable.

-This development will contribute towards the Councils' housing numbers and provide a wide range of accommodation types satisfying local housing need.
+This development will contribute towards meeting the Councils' housing need and will provide a wide range of accommodation types satisfying local housing need.
 The configuration of dwelling blocks can be planned in such a way to reflect the mass and scale local vernacular, whilst developing its own recognisable character and quality.
 The former will ensure that the development integrates into both the immediate and local context.